TheJelmega/prog-lang/design/README.md

 A tuple struct, also called a named tuple, represents a list of types that form their own nominal type.

 Tuple struct fields may contain default values, but these need to come at the end of the tuple.
-If a field without a default value follows one with a default value, it is a compile error
+If a field without a default value follows one with a default value, it is a compile error.

 #### Record tuple struct